917-Todasca-Daniel/Advent-of-Code/README.md

-# Advent-of-Code-2020
+# Advent-of-Code
-my little python solutions for AoC 2020
+Repository for my solutions over the years: 2020 (Python), 2021 (Kotlin)